brainypi/brainypi-projects-showcase/docs/projects/email-server.md

 ---
-id: 49684
+id: email-server
-title: Implement Email server on Brainy Pi.
+title: Personal Email server on Brainypi
-description: Implement Email server on Brainy Pi.
+description: Personal Email server on Brainypi
-image: img/default-image.png
+image: img/email-server.png
 keywords: ['Email', 'collaboration', 'groupware', 'and content management - up and running in minutes', 'on your own hardware or in the cloud', 'low cost']
 ---